When I log onto CUNYfirst, why can't I register?

 A: A Stop is a block on a student’s account.
 It can be from any department (Bursar, Admissions, Health Center, Library, Center for Advising and Academic Success, etc.) You cannot register for classes or readmit while a stop is in place.
 The Registration Office cannot remove stops.

 Q: I’m having trouble logging on to the CUNY Portal, or I can but cannot access CUNYfirst.
 Who do I call?

 A: All systems help is provided through the Help Desk (room 2A-306) 718-982-3695.

 A: All questions need to be asked at Enrollment Services or the Financial Aid office.

 A: Yes, it is possible to repeat a course.
 Please see the full guidelines for course repeats in the appropriate Catalog.
-You can register online for a repeat course using CUNYfirst but, please be aware of warning messages and check with Financial aid as it may impact your aid; you also may register in-person in room 2A-107.
+You can register online for a repeat course using CUNYfirst but, please be aware of warning messages and check with Financial Aid as it may impact your aid.

 A: Please see below for error messages that may come up during your registration and how to resolve the errors.

 An enrollment record already exists for the class and term specified.
 Verify class number and term, and resubmit the request.

 The student is already enrolled in the exact class number he is trying to select.